 - Biosafety in Microbiological and Biomedical Laboratories (BMBL).

-- 7 CFR Part 331 and 9 CFR Part 121, Possession, Use, and Transfer of Biological Agents and Toxins.
+- 7 CFR Part 331 and 9 CFR Part 121, Possession, Use, and Transfer of Select Agents and Toxins.

 - 29 CFR 1910.1030 Occupational Safety and Health Administration (OSHA) Bloodborne Pathogen Standard.